 Hastings' 287 machines each earned more than $56,000 annually - significantly more than the average Kiwi worker earned.
 Napier's 304 machines took in just under $56,000 each.

 Gaming legislation required class 4 machine owners - pokies - to distribute a minimum of 40 per cent of proceeds as grants.
 The Crown took 23 per cent of proceeds as a levy, and just 1.51 per cent of proceeds were directed to problem gambling support services.

 The Ministry of Health spent about $18.5 million annually on gambling harm minimisation across all areas - casinos, betting, Lotto and pokies.

-Associate director of Auckland University's Centre for Addiction Studies Peter Adams said simple steps could be taken by local or central authorities to reduce gambling harm.
+Associate director of the University of Auckland's Centre for Addiction Studies, Peter Adams, said simple steps could be taken by local or central authorities to reduce gambling harm.